Product Liability Basics

 • Fraudulent misrepresentation

 Most often, claims will be filed under strict liability.
 Why?
 Because it requires a lower burden; it does not require a showing of fault.
-This means that you, the plaintiff, do not need to prove the defendant did anything wrong; only that the product was defective.
+This means that you, the plaintiff, do not need to prove the defendant did anything wrong; only that the product was defective or posed a risk of harm.
 Then, it is up to the defendant to show why they should not be held responsible.
+(The plaintiff must still prove causation, that the unsafe or defective product caused the risk of injury in the first place.)

 In other words, manufacturers are “strictly” liable for product defects occurring during the manufacturing process, regardless of the manufacturer’s level of care.